The Bankrate promise

 “Have a specialist help you look at your situation,” says Sharon Duncan, CFP with Selah Financial Services in Houston.
 “You’re likely to be retired 20, 30, or more years.
 Inflation will make your cost of living go up, but your retirement income will probably not go up as fast.”

-A financial adviser, particularly a fee-only fiduciary adviser, can help you avoid common mistakes, such as having the wrong allocations early in your retirement or not enough income.
+A financial advisor, particularly a fee-only fiduciary advisor, can help you avoid common mistakes, such as having the wrong allocations early in your retirement or not enough income.